Jorixon/JASM/README.md

 - The Json file that stores the characters is a stripped down version of this [genshin-impact-tools ](https://github.com/tokafew420/genshin-impact-tools/blob/3d10e411a411b8ed532356ccb45fcd80b6b2383b/data/characters.json) and images are also from the same repository.
 - I have tested this app mostly on two machines running Windows 11.
 I have not tested it on Windows 10.
 - There are definitely bugs.
 I have not tested this app enough and there are not tests written for it.
 - Drag and drop is really finicky for some reason.
 It works but it's not perfect.
+So the code for it is still quite messy and it involed time consuming tirial and error until it worked.
 - Changing the app's theme causes instability and usually it crashes when navigating to another page.
 This means it needs to restart after changing the theme
 - I made everything in dark mode theme, so light mode does not look good.
 - Currently the newest characters have not been added.
 I plan to add them, as well as creating a way to add new custom characters.